HenryRoutson/Foresight/Demos/Sequence_And_Data/data_generation_outline.md

 To involve attention and sequence data, we will look at all combinations of two events.
 For this the context length only needs to see the last two outcomes.

-There are now 9 states
+There are now 9 sequences

 ```
+SEQUENCES

 0 0 > [A, A]
 0 1 > [A, B {False}]
 0 2 > [A, b {True}]